"Citizens choose Europe" - marches with EU flags on Georgia's Independence Day. Photo report

 - President Salome Zurabishvili was again very critical of the government.

-March “Citizens choose Europe”
+March for “Citizens choose Europe”

 Hundreds of Tbilisi residents participated on May 26, 2023 in a procession along the central Rustaveli Avenue with the flags of the European Union and Georgia under the motto “Georgia chooses Europe”.

-The march was organized in response to the government’s decision not to fly EU flags along with Georgian flags on the facade of the parliament building, as had always been done until now on Independence Day in Georgia.
+The march was organized in response to the government’s decision not to fly EU flags along with Georgian flags on the facade of the parliament building, as had always been done, until now, on Independence Day in Georgia.

 - Transparency International: Georgian PM manipulating facts to justify air connection with Russia